High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Acknowledgements

 \section{Acknowledgements}

-RD is supported in part by the Italian Space Agency (ASI) through contract 2025-10-HH.0 to the National Institute for Astrophysics (INAF).
+We thank the referee for their helpful comments and suggestions, which have helped improve the manuscript.
+RD is supported in part by the Italian Space Agency (ASI) through contract ASI-INAF 2025-10-HH.0 to the National Institute for Astrophysics (INAF).
 D.S. is supported by the Australian Research Council (DP250104267).
 SK acknowledges support from the European Union's Horizon 2020 research and innovation program under the GaiaUnlimited project (grant agreement No 101004110).

 Funding for the Sloan Digital Sky Survey V has been provided by the Alfred P. Sloan Foundation, the Heising-Simons Foundation, the National Science Foundation, and the Participating Institutions.
 SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 SDSS telescopes are located at Apache Point Observatory, funded by the Astrophysical Research Consortium and operated by New Mexico State University, and at Las Campanas Observatory, operated by the Carnegie Institution for Science.
 The SDSS web site is \url{www.sdss.org}.